Manufacturing Engineer Jobs in USA with Visa Sponsorship

 Do manufacturing engineer roles require working at plant locations, and how does that affect sponsorship?

 Most manufacturing engineer positions are based at production facilities, which may be located outside major metropolitan areas.
-This does not negatively affect visa sponsorship, as H-1B petitions are filed for a specific worksite regardless of location.
+This does not negatively affect visa sponsorship, as H-1B visa petitions are filed for a specific worksite regardless of location.
 Plant-based roles in less competitive labor markets may actually have an easier time during the green card process since employers can more readily demonstrate that qualified U.S. workers are unavailable.
 Be open to locations in manufacturing corridors across the Midwest, Southeast, and Texas.

 Do automation and robotics skills improve sponsorship prospects for manufacturing engineers?